 Anyone with PsA should consider undergoing annual eye examinations and regular doctor visits to discuss any new or existing eye-related symptoms.

 Some eye conditions do not have any signs in the beginning stages.
-Due to this, it is vital to get regular eye checkups to detect any problems as soon as possible.
+Due to this, it is vital for people to get regular eye checkups to detect any problems as soon as possible.

 The good news is that many PsA-related eye conditions are highly treatable.

-As some conditions do not have early warning signs, an eye examination is the best way to detect any abnormalities.
-A doctor can help a person manage any symptoms related to PsA and eye health.
+Some conditions do not have early warning signs, so an eye examination is the best way to detect abnormalities.
+A doctor can help a person manage symptoms related to PsA and eye health.